AguaClara/aguaclara_tutorial/docs/source/installing-software/installing-on-macos.rst

 #.
 Run the following command, carefully observing spaces and punctuation:

    * ``pip install aguaclara --user``
+      * If you get the error "bash: pip: command not found", follow the steps in the **Anaconda and Python** section after the asterisk.

 **Now, you're ready for** :ref:`installing-interactive-tutorials`.